 Step 2.
 Gather Essential Documents

-The next thing you can do to prepare is to gather all of documentation your child will need to do the “grown-up” things in life.
+The next thing you can do to prepare is to gather all of the documentation your child will need to do the “grown-up” things in life.
 They’ll need to have security and access around such things as their social security card, birth certificate, and more.
 They’ll likely need guidance on how to organize and safely store their important documents.

 It can take a while to obtain any missing vital documents.
-So it is advisable to start the process of gathering their important documents several months in advance of the move out date.
+So it is advisable to start the process of gathering their important documents several months in advance of the move-out date.